rockettheme/docs/Docs/wordpress/themes/interstellar/demo_header.md

 ![](assets/home_header.jpeg)

-Here is a breakdown of the module(s) and particle(s) that appear in this section:
+Here is a breakdown of the widget(s) and particle(s) that appear in this section:

 * [Custom HTML (particle)](#custom-html-(particle))
 * [Custom HTML (particle)](#custom-html-(particle)-2)